How to Create Mock API Services with Postman

 In this article, we are going to use the Azure Cosmos DB emulator instead of a Cloud Azure Cosmos DB account.
 If you are new to Azure Cosmos DB, please read the articles below to learn how to create an Azure Cosmos DB account.

-In the first step, we have now installed the Cosmos DB emulator.
-Now search for the Azure Cosmos DB emulator from the search bar, which looks like the following:
+We are using the Azure Cosmos DB emulator in this article. search for the Azure Cosmos DB emulator from the search bar of the window once you download and install the emulator, which looks like the following:

 We are storing the employee basic data in the Azure CosmosDB, and we are planning to use Department as a partition key and ID as the unique id for our employee records.